SerVB/hyperskill-projects/web-crawler/web-crawler.md

 #### Description
 At the final stage, implement a real web crawler!

-We suggest you using the following algorithm.
+We suggest you use the following algorithm.

 Create some threads-workers which wait for new tasks in the task queue.
 A task is an URL.
 If a thread-worker gets a task, it goes to the page, saves its title, collects all links on the page, and adds this links as new tasks to the task queue.